-Joe Pasquariello is a Partner and a head of the Restructuring Group at Goodmans, which is consistently and widely recognised as Canada's best and leading corporate restructuring practice, including being named Canada's Restructuring Firm of the Year for 2021 by IFLR.
+Joe Pasquariello is a partner and a head of the Restructuring Group at Goodmans, which is consistently and widely recognised as Canada's best and leading corporate restructuring practice, including being named Canada's Restructuring Firm of the Year for 2021 by IFLR.
 His practice focuses on commercial insolvency, restructuring, bankruptcy, insolvency litigation and financial services.
-Joe has been recognised as a leading insolvency and restructuring lawyer by Chambers Global, Chambers Canada, The Legal 500 Canada, Best Lawyers in Canada, Lawdragon 500 Leading Global Restructuring & Insolvency Lawyers, Euromoney's Guide to the World's Leading Lawyers in Banking, Financial and Transactional Law, IFLR1000, Who's Who Legal Canada and The Canadian Legal Lexpert Directory.
+Joe has been recognised as a leading insolvency and restructuring lawyer by Chambers Global, Chambers Canada, The Legal 500 Canada, Best Lawyers in Canada, Lawdragon 500 Leading Global Restructuring & Insolvency Lawyers, Euromoney's Guide to the World's Leading Lawyers in Banking, Financial and Transactional Law, IFLR1000 and The Canadian Legal Lexpert Directory.

-Goodmans LLP

-Bay Adelaide Centre - West Tower

-333 Bay Street, Suite 3400

-Toronto, ONM5H 2S7
+Bay Adelaide Centre - West Tower 333 Bay Street, Suite 3400 Toronto, ONM5H 2S7 Canada Tel: +1 416 597 4216 Email: jpasquariello@goodmans.ca LinkedIn: www.linkedin.com/in/joseph-pasquariello-421a93252

-Canada

-Tel: +1 416 597 4216

-nail: jpasquariello@goodmans.ca

-LinkedIn: www.linkedin.com/in/joseph-pasquariello-421a93252

-Andrew Harmes is a Partner in the Restructuring Group at Goodmans.
+Andrew Harmes is a partner in the Restructuring Group at Goodmans, which is consistently and widely recognised as Canada's best and leading corporate restructuring practice.
 His practice focuses on the areas of corporate and commercial law, with an emphasis on corporate restructurings and related transactions.
 His experience includes recapitalisations, acquisitions, commercial financing transactions, receivership proceedings, and corporate and insolvency restructurings.
-Andrew is recognised as a Rising Star by IFLR1000, The Legal 500 Canada and the Legal Media Group's Expert Guides, and is also recognised by Best Lawyers: Ones to Watch in Canada for Insolvency and Financial Restructuring Law.
+Andrew is recognised as a Next Generation Partner by The Legal 500 Canada, as a Rising Star by IFLR1000, and the Legal Media Group's Expert Guides, and is also recognised by Best Lawyers: Ones to Watch in Canada for Insolvency and Financial Restructuring Law.

-Goodmans LLP

-Bay Adelaide Centre - West Tower

-333 Bay Street, Suite 3400

-Toronto, ONM5H 2S7
+Bay Adelaide Centre - West Tower 333 Bay Street, Suite 3400 Toronto, ONM5H 2S7 Canada

-Canada

-Tel: +1 416 849 6923 Email: aharmes@goodmans.ca
+Tel: +1 416 849 6923

+Email: aharmes@goodmans.ca